 Arthur: The title is held by the responsibility of the custodian which a perpetual corporate trustee because it is an asset of the MIS.
 So what we’ve done is created a very special type of property trust called a Segregated Property Trust that would create a sub-fund for every individual property and we’ve segregated the entitlements so there’s no risk of any contamination of performance or anything else from one sub-fund to the other because that’s the thing you get with DomaCom, you get what’s on the tin, you get precisely the return of this specific asset.

 And that’s one of the needs of your investors, which is to, you know, it’s 10 people in the room, there’s 10 opinions.
-And our view is that if you don’t provide direct property solutions to your clients, someone will, and that someone’s usually the property’s broker, who invites your clients to the Hilton on a Thursday night and, you know, a few drinks later, they own crowd over an awful pain in your poon.
+And our view is that if you don’t provide direct property solutions to your clients, someone will, and that someone’s usually the property’s spruiker, who invites your clients to the Hilton on a Thursday night and, you know, a few drinks later, they own something off-the-plan in Yeppoon.

 Virginia: That is so funny.